A lot can change in a week, and this is certainly the case when it comes to hurricanes.

 “The big question we had during the entire event was how strong is the ridge going to be’’ said Morgan Simms of the National Weather Service Newport / Morehead City office.
 “Depending on the strength, [Florence] would go north if it was weaker, and would go south if it was stronger, which is precisely what happened.”

 Essentially, that high pressure ridge prevented Florence from moving north, but once it arrived along the coast, Florence slowed to a crawl.

-And this nearly stationary movement is what impacted some areas of the coastline so devastatingly, and left other areas relatively out of harm?s way.
-As Florence sat just off the coastline, the rain bands associated with the storm would go over the same area again and again.
-With the islands located just northeast of Florence, the rain bands barely extended all the way to the Outer Banks, while areas south and west of us were inundated.
+And this nearly stationary movement is what impacted some areas of the coastline so devastatingly, and left other areas relatively out of harm’s way.
+As Florence just sat off the coastline, the rain bands associated with the storm would go over the same area again and again.
+With the islands located just northeast of Florence, the rain bands barely extended all the way to the Outer Banks, while areas south and west of us were inundated with water.